fortrabbit/help/docs/rsync.md

 $ rsync -avC --exclude 404.php ./ {{app-name}}@deploy.{{region}}.frbit.com:~/
 ```

 NOTE: The initial `/` character is important. `--exclude 404.php` and `--exclude /404.php` are _not_ the same.
-The former means: Any path, which contains "404.php" is to be excluded.
-The latter means: Any path, which starts with "/404.php" is to be excluded.
+The former means: Any path which contains "404.php" is to be excluded.
+The latter means: Any path which starts with "/404.php" is to be excluded.

 ##### Advanced exclude patterns